ChayScripts/Citrix-VDI-Assignment-Tool/README.md

 ### Who can use

-Preferably L1 or Helpdesk team who is responsible for assigning VDIs for new users or unassigning VDIs when user leaves the organization.
+Preferably L1 or ServiceDesk team who is responsible for assigning VDIs for new users or unassigning VDIs when user leaves the organization.

 ### Built With